MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities-overview.md

 ## Authenticate with managed identities

-Single-tenant Azure AD resources, such as Event Hubs, can only use managed identities to communicate with resources in the same tenant.
+Single-tenant Azure AD resources can only use managed identities to communicate with resources in the same tenant.
 This limitation restricts the use of managed identities in certain authentication scenarios.
-For example, you can't use an Azure Data Explorer system-assigned managed identity to access an event hub located in a different tenant.
+For example, you can't use an Azure Data Explorer managed identity to access an event hub located in a different tenant.
 In such cases, use account-key based authentication.

-Azure Data Explorer is multi-tenant capable.
-To grant permissions to a managed identity from a different tenant, provide the managed identity object ID and source tenant ID or name as described in [Referencing security principals](kusto/management/referencing-security-principals.md).
+Azure Data Explorer is multi-tenant capable, which means that you can grant access to managed identities from different tenants.
+To accomplish this, assign the relevant [security roles](kusto/management/security-roles.md).
+When assigning the roles, refer to the managed identity as described in [Referencing security principals](kusto/management/referencing-security-principals.md#referencing-azure-ad-principals-and-groups).

 To authenticate with managed identities, follow these steps: